Buddhsen-tripathi/Landing-Page-Inspirations/CONTRIBUTING.md

 A short explanation of what makes this landing page effective.
 ```
 4. Add an image in `assets` with the filename matching your markdown file.
-5. Submit a pull request.
+5. Submit a pull request to the main branch.

 ### Adding UI Components
 We also accept reusable UI components such as buttons, pricing cards, and navigation bars.